-The P&L for the trade pairs at level 4/-1 are now locked-in since both are open.
-But we can still profit on the remaining three buy orders.
+The P&L for the trade pairs at level 4/-1 is now locked-in since both are open.
+But we can still profit from the remaining three buy orders.

 When to “Close” the Grid

-With grid trading, in general it’s best to consider the entire set up as a “single system”.
-Rather than managing each trade in isolation.
+With grid trading, in general, it’s best to consider the entire set up as a “single system”.
+Rather than attempting to manage each trade in isolation.
 This approach makes for simple trade management.

 Another choice would be to dynamically close out trade pairs once they reach a certain profit target.

-For example, say the buy at level 1 opens, then the price falls back to 1.3440 and the sell order at level -4 is reached.
-The open “buy” would then be closed, and the sell order cancelled.
+Say the buy at level 1 opens, then the price falls back to 1.3440 and the sell order at level -4 is reached.
+The open “buy” would then be closed, and the sell order canceled prior to execution.

 It is also essential as part of the grid setup to have a clear idea of the likely market range so that your exit levels are set appropriately.